What Are the Stages of the Mediation Process in the UK?

 • Everyone goes through the document and gives their consent by signing it.

-• What happens in case such an agreement doesn’t exist?
+• What happens in cases where an agreement is not reached?

 Stage 7: Ending the Mediation Process